ethereum/eth-wiki/roadmap/istanbul.md

 **Make precompile call costs cheaper, either by modifying an existing opcode (2046) or introducing a new opcode (1109)**

 The goal is to make precompiles cheaper.
 Both EIPs seek to make 1108, 2024 and 1962 cheaper by reducing the cost of calling a precompile.
-The decision of 1109 vs 2046 is still **undecided**.
+The decision of 1109 vs 2046 was **undecided**.
 The [options](https://gitter.im/ethereum/AllCoreDevs?at=5cf53d0bfaac6439343331a3) for calling precompiles are either to create a new opcode (choose 1109) or to modify the semantics of STATICCALL if the destination is a precomile. **Action required**: Decide if we prefer a new opcode or to modify an old opcode.

+**Specific curve optimisations:**

+There is a lot of interest in enabling immediate use of specific curves.
+Alt_bn128 is enabled by 1108 which supplements 1829 by reducing the cost of addition, multiplication and and pairing checks.
+Blake2b is enabled by 2024 which introduces a specific precompile for Blake2b for immediate use.
+Both 1108 and 2024 can coexist with 1962 [without issue](https://gitter.im/ethereum/AllCoreDevs?at=5cf4d34a6fc5846bab533deb)

+In ACD call 63 (45min41s), James Preswitch outlined that 2024 is superceded by a new [implementation](https://github.com/ethereum/EIPs/pull/2129) with F-compression, with smaller codebase changes, with less work required by client teams.
+Maintained by Keep, who have implemented in Geth. pull 2129.
+This looks faster than the dedicated Blake2b EIP.
+The 2s curve could be a nice-to-have, for future ZCash-Ethereum interop, but at the moment is has no implementation and maybe could go in the April 2020 hard fork.
+It looks like this EIP supercedes 2024, 1109 and 1962.

 **DOS attack mitigation**